denoland/manual/vscode_deno.md

 Once you install the extension for the first time, you should receive a _splash_ page that welcomes you to the extension.
-(If you missed it, or want to see it again, just use the _Deno: Welcome_ command from the command pallette.)
+(If you missed it, or want to see it again, just use the _Deno: Welcome_ command from the command palette.)

 ## Configuring the extension